Bender-Knuth involutions on linear extensions of posets: Relations in BK P

 \subsection{Minuscule, d-complete, and jeu-de-taquin posets}

-Starting with the singleton poset $A_1$, by iterating the constructs of disjoint union and ordinal sum $P \mapsto A_1 \oplus P$, we produce the family of all {\it rooted forest posets}--disjoint unions of trees with a unique minimal element, which are LE-cactus by Theorem~\ref{thm:cactus_disj} and Proposition~\ref{prop:min-elt-cactus}.
+Starting with the singleton poset $A_1$, by iterating the constructs of disjoint union and ordinal sum $P \mapsto A_1 \oplus P$, we produce the family of all {\it rooted forest posets}--disjoint unions of trees with a unique minimal element, whose BK groups satisfy the cactus relations by Theorem~\ref{thm:cactus_disj} and Proposition~\ref{prop:min-elt-cactus}.
 Knuth observed a famous hook-length formula for counting the linear extensions of such forest posets \cite{knuth-hook-length}.
-The original motivation for this finding was the family of Ferrers posets for which the Frame--Robinson--Thrall hook-length formula counts their linear extensions \cite{frt-hook-length}, another family of posets that we know are LE-cactus.
+The original motivation for this finding was the family of Ferrers posets for which the Frame--Robinson--Thrall hook-length formula counts their linear extensions \cite{frt-hook-length}, another family of posets whose BK groups satisfy the cactus relations.
 Motivated by these two families with hook formulas, Proctor introduced the family of {\it d-complete posets} having such a hook-length formula for their linear extensions; we refer the readers to \cite{ProctorScoppetta} and \cite{KimYoo} for the precise definitions and hook-length formulas.
-This raises the question of whether all d-complete posets are LE-cactus.
+This raises the question of whether the BK groups of d-complete posets satisfy the cactus relations.

 Preliminary investigations point to an affirmative answer.
-Besides the above families, it is not too hard to show that all {\it shifted Ferrers posets}, another motivating subfamily of d-complete posets, are LE-cactus.
-The idea is to embed standard shifted tableaux, which are in bijection with linear extensions of shifted Ferrers posets, by ``doubling'' them into a {\it shift-symmetric} column-strict tableaux \cite{SaganShifted}; for example,
+Besides the above families, it is not too hard to show that the BK groups of all {\it shifted Ferrers posets}, another motivating subfamily of d-complete posets, satisfy the cactus relations.

-Then, the action of the usual BK moves $t_i$ on the standard shifted tableaux commute with the action of $t_i$ on the shift-symmetric tableaux, where we know that BK moves satisfy the cactus relations.